Register a birth

 If it will be difficult for you to travel to the right registration office to register the birth you can go to a registrar in a more convenient place anywhere in England or Wales.
 We call this registering by declaration.

 You can make a ‘declaration of the birth’ in Norfolk but the paperwork has to be sent to the office in the district where the birth occurred.
-That office will post you the birth certificates but it will mean a delay of up to five days.
+That office will register the birth and post you the birth certificates, but it will mean a delay of up to five days.

 You will need to register the birth within 42 days of the baby’s date of birth.